nathan-vo810/DeepRL-Continuous-Control/REPORT.md

 ```
 ## 3. Results

-This section presents the result of training and testing our DDPG agent.
+This section presents the result of training our DDPG agent.

 #### Training scores